akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Goosie honked.

-Harold sighed.
+Harold sighed from his chair by the fire.
 "It must be done, daughter."

 "But Goosie—"